-In response to a surge of redevelopment in the Belmont neighborhood of Charlotte which has driven up rents for long-term residents, St. Paul Baptist Church and the Zechariah Alexander CDC sought out Laurel Street to develop 3.5 blocks of their land into 112-units affordable units for seniors and families.
+In response to a surge of redevelopment in the Belmont neighborhood of Charlotte, which has driven up rents for long-term residents, St. Paul Baptist Church and the Zechariah Alexander CDC sought out Laurel Street to develop 3.5 blocks of their land into 112-units affordable units for seniors and families.
 Zechariah Alexander CDC has a right of first refusal to long-term ownership of the development.
-The development located within .5 mile from the light rail received a significant contribution from the City of Charlotte.
+The development, located within .5 miles from the light rail, received a significant contribution from the City of Charlotte.

-Centra Square is currently under construction and once completed will be comprised of a 60-unit senior housing building, 29-townhome style family units, and a 23-unit garden style flat building.
-The development will target households at 60% area median income and below.
+Centra Square, completed in 2019, is comprised of a 60-unit senior housing building, 29-townhome style family units, and a 23-unit garden-style flat building.
+The development targets households at 60% area median income and below.

-The senior building will include amenities such as a community room, multiple lounge areas, fitness center, a covered veranda and garden plots.
-The family development will offer a multi-purpose room and business center, covered picnic shelter and playground.
-Centra Square will be built to Energy Star v2 standards.
+The senior building includes amenities such as a community room, multiple lounge areas, a fitness center, a covered veranda, and garden plots.
+The family development offers a multi-purpose room and business center, covered picnic shelter, and playground.
+Centra Square was built to Energy Star v2 standards.